Responsible use of ABS microdata

 Types of microdata

 TableBuilder uses highly detailed underlying microdata to allow you to produce your own tables, graphs and maps.
 The outputs are aggregated and confidentalised automatically, so you can access your results immediately.
-As users cannot access the microdata records directly, some microdata obligations, such as undertakings, do not apply.
+As you cannot access the microdata records directly, some microdata obligations, such as undertakings, are not required.

 Basic microdata is the least detailed type of microdata.
 You can download basic microdata from MicrodataDownload to use in your own environment.
 Individual data items in basic microdata are likely to be at broader levels of their classification than detailed microdata.